 Physiologic adaptation, although well characterized for various altitudes, should not be relied on at extremes of altitude.
 Nonetheless, as discussed in Chapter 4, physiologic adaptation has allowed people to reach the summit of Mount Everest without supplemental oxygen.

-<BX_CLI_PRO_1.1> For all Clinical Problems in this book, write your responses somewhere – on paper or electronic device – before checking answers at the end of the chapter.
+<BX_CLI_PRO_1.1> For all Clinical Problems in this book, consider your answers before checking answers supplied.
 In that way you can test your understanding, and are more apt to remember the information provided.